 The DSL logs behaviour and safeguarding issues related to online safety using MyConcern.

-This policy will be reviewed annually.
-At every review, the policy will be shared with the governing board.
-The review (such as the one available here) will be supported by an annual risk assessment that considers and reflects the risks pupils face online.
+A review (such as the one available here) will be supported by an annual risk assessment that considers and reflects the risks pupils face online.
 This is important because technology, and the risks and harms related to it, evolve and change rapidly.

 12. Links with other policies